Citizen Science Grants

 How will payments be made?

-If your application is successful, you must enter into a grant agreement with the Department of Industry, Innovation and Science.
+If your application is successful, you must enter into a grant agreement with the Commonwealth.

 We will make an initial payment when the grant agreement has been signed by both parties.
 We will make subsequent payments based on your progress reports.